Course syllabus

 Contents

-The attributes and characteristics assigned to district heating and cooling: economy-of-scope, economy-of-size, flexibility, environmental impacts and customer relations.
+The attributes and characteristics assigned to district heating and cooling: economy-of scope, economy-of-size, flexibility, environmental impacts and customer relations.

-Supply/distribution: security and malfunction, temperature, pressure, substation (heat exchangers, pumps, heat meter, difference in space heating and tap water, control valves, sensors, control unit), pipes (construction, components, placements, welding, isolation, types, function), dimension, flow, leaks and common components.
+Security and malfunction, temperature, pressure, substation (heat exchangers, pumps, heat meter, difference in space heating and tap water, control valves, sensors, control unit), pipes (construction, components, placements, welding, isolation, types, function), dimension, flow, leaks and common components.

 Production: Common fuels/production types, waste heat, combined heat and power, ”production portfolios”, connections to other district heating and cooling-grids, transfer, scale, heat demand, system density, accumulators, organisation.

-District heating and cooling development in Sweden and its future progress, that is lower temperatures (future district heating and cooling generations), cheaper distribution, longer transfers, connection/in relation to increasing electricity use, electrifying transport, climate change (both heat demand changes and environmental aspects), fuel prices, carbon-capture, waste management, nuclear, heat flexibility/storage and digitalisation.
+Lower temperatures (future district heating and cooling generations), cheaper distribution, longer transfers, connection/in relation to increasing electricity use, electrifying transport, climate change (both heat demand changes and environmental aspects), fuel prices, carbon-capture, waste management, nuclear, heat flexibility/storage and digitalization.

 Examination details

-Grading scale: TH - (U,3,4,5) - (Fail, Three, Four, Five)
+Grading scale: TH - (U, 3, 4, 5) - (Fail, Three, Four, Five)

 The examiner, in consultation with Disability Support Services, may deviate from the regular form of examination in order to provide a permanently disabled student with a form of examination equivalent to that of a student without a disability.